¡Despierta América!: History

 On April 14, 1997, Univision launched Despierta América as a Spanish language competitor to NBC's Today, ABC's Good Morning America and CBS This Morning.
 Despierta América is known for coining the catch phrase, "échate pa' acá" ("Come here"), which is a segment regarding news and gossip about Latin entertainers.
 This was later carried over to another show Un Nuevo Día on Telemundo in 2013.
 Despierta América has since developed its own brand and style of reporting news of various genres, such as immigration, sports, consumer, health, lifestyle, fashion, beauty and entertainment content.
 With a staff of approximately 30 (made up of writers, editors, producers, and support staff based out of Miami) and additional bureaus across the country and in Mexico, Despierta América airs each weekday every morning with four full hours of news and entertainment.

 The original Despierta América logo, used from 1997 to 2010.

 While Jackie Guerrido initially provided national weather updates during each broadcast, after she left the show full-time often one or another of the hosts would do the segments (most notably Raúl, who would do various reggaeton-styled musical updates for some time).
 Ximena Cordoba has become an asset to the show in taking over the role of weather reporter and health & beauty contributor.

 On February 17, 2017, the show celebrated its 20th anniversary with a special five hour edition, with former hosts coming back for a reunion.

-On September 13, 2021, Noticias Univision and Univision announced the co-hosts for a new Sunday edition of the morning show, starting at 8:00 AM Eastern and Pacific Time/7:00 AM Central, with :25 mark for local news and weather headlines.
+On September 13, 2021, Noticias Univision (now N+ Univision) and Univision announced the co-hosts for a new Sunday edition of the morning show, starting at 8:00 AM Eastern and Pacific Time/7:00 AM Central, with :25 mark for local news and weather headlines.
 They would be Raúl González, Maria Antonieta Collins, Jackie Guerrido and Carolina Rosario.
 On January 11, 2023, Univision canceled the Sunday edition.